-Note: When using SHA1PRNG on Linux it's recommended specify -Djava.security.egd=file:/dev/./urandom as argument to the JVM to prevent blocking.
+Note: When using SHA1PRNG on Linux it's recommended specify -Djava.security .egd=fi le:/de v/./urandom as argu ument to the JVM to prevent bloc king.
 It is NOT as secure because it reuses the seed.
 Use '/dev/./urandom', not '/dev/urandom' as that doesn't work according to Bug ID: 6202721.

-5.3.9 Remote Configuration
+6.3.10 Remote Configuration

 There are lots of configuration properties that are related to remoting in Akka.
-We refer to the following reference file for more information:
+We refer to the reference configuration for more information.